bvermeulen/Game-of-Life---No-not-again/README.md

 a finger exercise to learn Python

-An implementation of Conway Game of Life pure to learn Python classes, definitions, pygame Core was borrowed from redevined/conway
+An implementation of Conway Game of Life pure to learn Python classes, definitions, pygame core was borrowed from redevined/conway

 Use:

  python GOL_exercise [configfile [patternfile]]

-   - note if no first argument is given the program uses the default file data/config.txt
+   - note if no first argument is given the program uses the default config file data/config.txt
-   - if no second argument is given the program uses the patternfile as defined in the configfile
+   - if no second argument is given the program uses the patternfile as defined in the config file

  Following input is possible: